-The handles are manufactured using Elastosil® silicone.
-Silicone rubber is highly resistant to high and low temperatures.
+The handles are manufactured of silicone rubber.
+This material is highly resistant to high and low temperatures.
 The physical properties barely change between -50° C and $+180^{\circ}$ C. Resistance to chemicals and environmental factors is also typical of this material.
 The handles can be repeatedly reprocessed without problems using the hospital's usual reprocessing procedure.
 As with other instruments, they must be inspected for damage and material wear after and before each use for safety reasons.